citusdata/citus_docs/faq/faq.rst

   -- any tables distributed at this point will have
   -- sixty-four shards

+For more guidance on this topic, see :ref:`production_sizing`.

 How do I change the shard count for a hash partitioned table?
 -------------------------------------------------------------